aprilschen/aprilschen.github.io/_pages/cv.md

 Education
 ======
-B.A. in Mathematics, University of California, Berkeley - 2024
+B.A in Applied Mathematics, University of California, Berkeley - 2024

 M.S in Computer Science, Georgia Institute of Technology - 2026